 In recent years, we have seen much research on improving econometric models, sometimes using higher frequency data, and in other cases including more variables or components.
 Also, modern machine learning tools have been developed, where novel search algorithms are implemented.
 Big data in some dimensions (think of retrieving prices data from the internet with availability per minute) are exploited, and also text mining using web crawlers seem to be promising avenues.

-This project is however not on those econometric and machine learning techniques, but it will focus on the judgment part.
-It is widely understood that no model or technique can incorporate everything that is relevant, and there will always be unforeseen events that may be addressed in the forecasts.
-Think of natural disasters, sudden bursts of price bubbles (we know that it will happen, but when?), radical changes of political activities (think of the US - North Korea talks), and what have you.
+This project is however not on those econometric and machine learning techniques, but it will focus on the judgement part.
+It is widely understood that no model or technique can incorporate everything that is relevant and there will always be unforeseen events that may be addressed in the forecasts.
+Think of natural disasters, sudden bursts of price bubbles (we know that it will happen, but when?), radical changes of political activities (think of the US - North Korea talks) and other watershed events.